Portland Subterranean Termite Control

-In addition to wood structures, Sub-Termites will attack untreated fence posts and attached boards, utility poles, and other food sources including cardboard, paper, and fiberboard in, on, or close to the ground.
+In addition to wood structures, subterranean termites will attack untreated fence posts and attached boards, utility poles, and other food sources including cardboard, paper, and fiberboard in, on, or close to the ground.
 If uncontrolled, their feeding frenzy will eventually weaken and cause the structure of the home to collapse.
-This is cause for concern not only from the standpoint of safety, but also undermines the value of the home.
+This is cause for concern not only from the standpoint of safety, but also because it undermines the value of the home.
 Homeowners can also expect to accrue large costs associated with preventing further structural damage and replacing the damaged wood.

 Where a wood source is not in contact with the soil, workers will build earthen “shelter tubes” over concrete foundation walls or cracks in concrete through which they can travel to and from the food source and soil moisture.
-Occasionally the tubes can be built downward form a wood source to the ground.
+Occasionally the tubes can be built downward from a wood source to the ground.
 The tubes also provide protection from predators, especially ants, as they are mortal enemies of termites.

-- Remove shrubbery or other materials that might block air flow in vents
+- Remove shrubbery or other materials that might block air flow in vents.

-- Clear lumber, firewood, sawdust, and other woody materials from crawlspaces and basements
+- Clear lumber, firewood, sawdust, and other woody materials from crawlspaces and basements.

-- Clear building sites of stumps, roots, or other woody materials that remain beneath or adjacent to the building
+- Clear building sites of stumps, roots, or other woody materials that remain beneath or adjacent to the building.

 - Remove all stakes, forms (under concrete steps, cement slabs, and pads), and building debris from beneath and adjacent to buildings.
-Do not backfill the debris
+Do not backfill the debris.

 - Keep the site well drained so that moisture is not retained under or adjacent to a building.
-Downspouts should carry water away from the building
+Downspouts should carry water away from the building.

-- Ensure stair supports, posts, or other wood materials are not projecting through concrete floors or foundations
+- Ensure stair supports, posts, or other wood materials are not projecting through concrete floors or foundations.

 - Seal slabs, concrete floors, and foundation joints against moisture and regularly inspect for cracks, which should be immediately sealed.

 - Fences, railings, wooden planters, wooden sidewalks, stumps or trees, and other outdoor structures should be well separated from houses or other buildings.
-Metal flashing can be installed to prevent the passage of termites
+Metal flashing can be installed to prevent the passage of termites.